This review is based on the opinion of coLanguage.

 A2

-• Listening: Understand announcements, basic conversations
+• Listening: Understand announcements and basic conversations

 • Reading: Ads, public notices, brief texts